michaelsteven/data-pipeline-notes/code-ready-containers/README.md

     ```
     crc setup
     ```
-2. By default it is set to only use 8GB ram; git it 10 or more:
+2. By default it is set to only use 8GB ram.
+The more ram you can give it, the better.
+Here we are setting it to 10Gb:
     ```
     crc config set memory 10240
     ```